a3r0id/nesdis-goes/README.md

 # nesdis-goes (Unofficial)
-This API downloads satellite imagery directly from star.nesdis.noaa.gov.
+This API downloads and manipulates GOES-16/17 satellite imagery directly from star.nesdis.noaa.gov based on various searchable data-points.
-Easily access and organize the latest imagery with loose-querying allowing many user-app possibilities.
-Also compiles gifs and a few other utilities.

 ## Setup:
 > Simply move the contents of `/src` to your project folder.